kevanlee/dunk/ai-strategy-notes.md

 ## Questions for You

 1. **Scoring system** - How does your game score?
 This affects bidding strategy.
-2. **Game rules** - Are there special rules for Dunk cards beyond being trump?
+2. **Game rules** - Are there special rules for Dunk cards beyond being power suit?
 3. **AI difficulty** - Do you want multiple AI personalities (easy/medium/hard)?
 4. **Performance** - How fast do decisions need to be made?